beyond symptoms, toward solutions

 These patterns are often linked to how the tongue is functioning during feeding, rather than how it looks in isolation.

-Feeding relies on coordinated movement, seal, and pressure.
-When this isn’t working efficiently, babies may compensate in different ways, which often present as difficulty maintaining latch, increased air intake, facial and body tension, or tiring quickly during feeds.
+Feeding relies on coordinated movement, seal, pressure, and endurance.
+When this isn’t working efficiently, babies may compensate in different ways, often presenting as difficulty maintaining latch, increased air intake, facial or body tension, or tiring quickly during feeds.

-Rather than focusing on a single symptom or diagnosis, assessment looks at how feeding is functioning overall — including latch, suction, tongue movement, and coordination — to identify what is contributing to the difficulty and what needs to change.
+Rather than focusing on a single symptom or diagnosis, support looks at how feeding is functioning overall — including latch, suction, tongue movement, coordination, and compensation patterns — to identify what is contributing to the difficulty and what support may help improve function over time.

 What happens in a consultation?